 WHEREAS, on October 26, 1996, Peggie became only the third woman in Ole Miss history to be inducted into the Ole Miss Athletic Hall of Fame; she served on the Ole Miss Sesquicentennial planning committee for the celebration of women at Ole Miss; while at Ole Miss she earned a bachelor's degree in social work and is very active in her church by teaching youth Bible classes; and

 WHEREAS, it is with great pride that we recognize this outstanding Mississippi athlete and citizen:

-NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, THE HOUSE OF REPRESENTATIVES CONCURRING THEREIN, That we do hereby commend the life and charitable service of Mrs. Allen Hobbs Capps of Cleveland, Mississippi, and express to her surviving family the sympathy of the Legislature on her passing.
+NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, THE HOUSE OF REPRESENTATIVES CONCURRING THEREIN, That we do hereby commend Peggie Gillom, all-time leading scorer and rebounder in Ole Miss Lady Rebel basketball, upon her induction into the 1998 Mississippi Sports Hall of Fame.

-BE IT FURTHER RESOLVED, That this resolution be presented to Representatives Capps and be made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That a copy of this Resolution be furnished to the Sports Hall of Fame for presentation to Peggie Gillom and be made available to the Capitol Press Corps.